 You will only be notified, if you do not have a place at the event.

-First produced in 2012, the One City Plan (OCP) was revised in 2022 through a large engagement process coordinated by Cheshire West and Chester Council.
-It’s time period covers 2022 to 2045 with its vision for Chester as a place ‘that is proud of its history and confident about its future’.
+Chester’s One City Plan (OCP) was first produced in 2012 and revised in 2022 through a large engagement process coordinated by Cheshire West and Chester Council.
+Its time period now covers 2022 to 2045 with its vision for Chester as a place ‘that is proud of its history and confident about its future’.

 • Making – development, regeneration, investment, heritage, the environment, green and blue networks, enterprise and skills, digital and the public realm.